The Virginia Capital Trail Foundation exists to protect, promote, and enhance

 Another important component of our work is our infrastructure advocacy.
 We love trails and we want more!
 We serve as a resource for others who work to build more trails, bike lanes, and connections to the VCTF.
 We do this by sharing our research, our Trail counts, and our best practices with our partners.
 One project we’re passionate about is connecting the Trail to Colonial Williamsburg.
 We’re asked all the time how to bike from the end of the Trail into Colonial Williamsburg.
 We continue to advocate to local and government officials to connect the Capital Trail to Colonial Williamsburg (approximately seven miles of trail).
 It’s our dream to see this project come to fruition.

 Cap2Cap is not just our biggest fundraiser it’s also a great way to bring the whole Trail community together.
 We love fostering the fun, compassionate, and active community that has grown around the Trail and part of the way we do that is by making Cap2Cap as awesome as possible.
-This year we’ve hired a full time staff member to help organize the event to make sure it runs as smoothly as possible.
-We’re also partnering with Henrico County Parks and Recreation to maximize the use of Dorey Park as our start/finish and after party venue.
+This year we’ve added a run/walk event on the Capital Trail.
+We really enjoy showcasing the Capital Trail through fun and fit outreach events for all athletes!

 The Foundation is the primary source for all Capital Trail information.
 Every day we receive calls and emails about Trail conditions, parking and lodging options, trip itineraries, and other information that helps the community use and access the Trail.
 We’re happy to answer any and all Trail related questions.
 We want to ensure everyone has a fulfilling Trail experience and answering your questions is just one way we work to achieve this goal.